RammySekham/data--to-ml-pipeline/README.md

       * Performed exploratory data analysis and data visualization in Jupyter Notebooks
       * Created a time series ARIMA model, ARIMA model with regressors, Linear Regression model, DecisionTree model and Randomforest model
       * Model is selected based on MAPE and RMSE, GridSearch is used to find the optimal parameters for model.
-        The selcted model is RandomForest(MAPE = 6%, RMSE = 19000)
+        The selected model is RandomForest(MAPE = 6%, RMSE = 19000)
-      * Productionize the best selcted model using Flask app and analytics in Dash(Plotly)( Build In progress)
+      * Productionize the best selected model using Flask app and analytics in Dash(Plotly)(Build In progress)
       * Built tableau dashboard/storyboards for data insights

  ##### More Info : [Melbourne Datathon 2020](http://www.datasciencemelbourne.com/datathon/2020_challengea/)